Codex CLI

 ]

 }The path is relative to the repo root, not to the marketplace file.
-You still need the config entries in ~/.codex/config.toml (see Install step above).
+For this local setup, use:

 Skills